lucasvmiguel/integration/README.md

 }
 ```

-You can also ignore request body field assertion adding the annotation `<<PRESENSE>>`
+You can also ignore request body field assertion adding the annotation `<<PRESENSE>>`.

 ### Assertions

 There are few different assertion that can be made.
-Assertions work for both regulat HTTP and GRPC.
+Assertions work for both regular `HTTP` and `GRPC`.
 See them below:

 #### SQL